Long Valley Caldera: Geography

-Near the center of the bowl, there is a resurgent dome formed by magmatic uplift.
-The southeastern slope from the caldera down towards Bishop, California, is filled with the Bishop Tuff, solidified ash that was ejected during the eruption that created the caldera.
-The Bishop tuff is thousands of feet thick and is cut by the Owens River Gorge, formed during the Pleistocene when the caldera filled with water and overtopped its rim.
+Near the center of the bowl, magmatic uplift has formed a resurgent dome.
+The southeastern slope from the caldera down towards Bishop is filled with the Bishop Tuff, solidified ash that was ejected during the eruption that created the caldera.
+The Bishop tuff is 1500 m thick in the caldera floor, and is cut by the Owens River Gorge, formed during the Pleistocene when the caldera filled with water and overtopped its rim.

 The rim of the caldera is formed from pre-existing rock, rising about 3000 ft above the caldera floor.
 However, the eastern rim is lower, only about 500 ft.

 Mammoth Mountain is a lava dome complex west of the structural rim of the caldera, consisting of about 12 rhyodacite and dacite overlapping domes.
 These domes formed in a long series of eruptions from 110,000 to 57,000 years ago, building a volcano that reaches 11059 ft in elevation.